by Matt Slick

 Click on the video to watch on Youtube

 I am not here looking for something to complain about.
 I'm not a "hater" or a "heresy hunter."
-I take no pleasure in writting critically of a pastor who, for the most part, seems to be doing a lot of good.
-However, there are serious problems that must be addressed and pastors should be held to a higher standard than laity.
+I take no pleasure in writing critically of a pastor who, for the most part, seems to be doing a lot of good.
+However, there are serious problems that must be addressed; and pastors should be held to a higher standard than laity.

 Third, his mockery of the doctrines of grace is shameful.
 We are not saying he must affirm the doctrines of grace as found in Calvinism, but his disdainful attack upon them and those who hold to those doctrines is a serious concern.
 It shows a lack of pastoral care for Christians who don't agree with him on these issues, and it risks violating Scripture.

 So, Pastor Steven Furtick, if you are interested, I would be glad to talk to you about these issues.
 I invite you to do so in Christian love and concern--letting the Bible be our guide.